 Margin is handled by the broker.
 Here is an overview of the Interactive Brokers margin requirements.

-The pilot program only supports IB acocunts with USD for the base currency.
+The open beta only supports IB accounts with USD for the base currency.
 If you want to use an additional currency, you can add it as the funding currency to your IB account.

 If you have an institutional IB account, you can create a separate base currency for each sub-account.

-We currently provide minute-level bar data of all US stocks from January 2002 through the previous trading day for backtesting.
+We currently provide minute-level price and fundamental data of all US stocks from January 2002 through the previous trading day for backtesting.
 The previous day's data is uploaded every night.

 Minute-level bar data consists of the high, low, open, close, and volume for each minute that a stock is traded.